Tortoise: Classic or Dud

 and Standards was a big steaming pile of dog doo

-JasonD (JasonD), Friday, 17 January 2003 20:57 (twenty-two years ago)
+JasonD (JasonD), Friday, 17 January 2003 20:57 (twenty-three years ago)

 oh, and after really getting into the styles of music which Tortoise built their sound around, i realized it's been done way better 30 years earlier

-JasonD (JasonD), Friday, 17 January 2003 21:10 (twenty-two years ago)
+JasonD (JasonD), Friday, 17 January 2003 21:10 (twenty-three years ago)

 i saw them at that thrill jockey party at hackney ocean in september. i thought they were the most boring, audience-hating bunch of retards. it was such a predicable, routine performance.